excellarateinc/voyage-api-dotnet/WEB-SERVICE-PATTERNS.md

 #### DELETE
 Requests the deletion of a specific object.
 For example, "/users/1" to delete user with id=1 from the database.

+## HTTP Response Status Codes
+The following codes are returned as HTTP Status Codes in the response header depending on the circumstances described below.
+All responses regardless of the status code, should contain a well formed JSON response object that contains meaningful information for the consumer.

+#### 200 OK
+Returned for an expected and acceptable web service request from a consumer.

+#### 400 Bad Request
+Returned when the request parameters are incorrect, invalid, or incomplete.
+This response status code should be use to enforce the schema of the request.

+#### 401 Unauthorized
+Returned when a consumer makes a request to a web service that is secured and the consumer is not authorized to make the request.

+#### 402 Request Failed
+Returned when an expected failure situation occurrs, such as a parameter has an incorrect format or value.
+Other reasons for returning this status code might be a failure to properly complete a transaction.
+In every case, the response should include a detailed explaination to the consumer as to the error code, description, and any other information they should have to retry.

+#### 403 Forbidden
+Returned when a consumer is authorized (i.e. logged in) and makes a request to a secured web service but the consumer doesn't have the proper authorization to make the request.

+#### 404 Not Found
+Returned when a request is made for specific data, usually using an ID, and the data cannot be found.
+This response code is also returned automatically by the web server if a endpoint or URL is not defined by the application.

+#### 500 Internal Server Error
+Returned when an unexpected error occurs within the app for any reason.
+This is usually accompanied by an application stack trace.

 ## Versioning
 Versioning the API ensures backward compatability with consumers and allows the developers of the API to release new versions of a web services API without impacting existing consumers (unless they choose to be impacted).
 Where to place the version number value within the request is an (ongoing debate)[http://stackoverflow.com/questions/389169/best-practices-for-api-versioning].
 The approach taken by this API follows [Vinay Sahni](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#versioning), which is to include the MAJOR version number of the entire API in the URI and include a sub-version value of the API within a custom HTTP header attribute titled "API-Version".